prettymuchbryce/react-responsive-audio-player/README.md

 * `stayOnBackSkipThreshold`: a number value that represents the number of seconds of progress after which pressing the back button will simply restart the current track. **5** by default.

-* `style`: a React style object which is applied to the outermost div in the component. **undefined** be default.
+* `style`: a React style object which is applied to the outermost div in the component. **undefined** by default.

+* `onTrackStart`: A function callback that is invoked when a track begins playing.
+An argument will be provided to the callback representing the track that has been started. **undefined** by default.

+* `onTrackEnd`: A function callback that is invoked when a track completely finishes playing.
+An argument will be provided to the callback representing the track that has completely finished playing. **undefined** by default.

-None of these options is required, though the player will be functionally disabled if no `playlist` prop is provided.
+None of these options are required, though the player will be functionally disabled if no `playlist` prop is provided.

 ##Styling
 **IMPORTANT NOTES**